-Cane Spirit production begins with sugar cane.
+Rum production begins with sugar cane.

 Now that you have the sugar cane juice, three different things can happen:

-This is the common practice in the French West Indies (Martinique and Guadalupe).
-Understandably, this most direct approach like this yields rum that most closely preserves the vegetal characteristics of the cane.
+This is the common practice in the French Caribbean (Martinique and Guadalupe).
+Understandably, this most direct approach yields spirit that most closely preserves the locations own characteristic within the juice.

-Two, you can cook down and concentrate the sugar cane juice into a syrup.
+Two, you can heat and concentrate the sugar cane juice into a syrup.

 This syrup is itself used, more often than not, as a stable sweetening product.
 However, it can also be used t ferment and be distilled.